 A Guide to Myrtle Beach History and Local Folklore

 The Myrtle Beach area and the Grand Strand have a storybook history.
-Indeed, dozens of books have been written about long-lost Indian tribes, colorful pirates, and roaming ghosts.
+Indeed, dozens of books have been written about long-lost indigenous peoples, colorful pirates, and roaming ghosts.
 But for the most part, these stories have been shared orally - told and retold over hundreds of years, generation after generation.
 Not surprisingly, the stories change over time, as different storytellers add their own embellishments.
 As a result, there are many different versions of the same tale.
 However, this hasn't diminished the importance of these tales to our local culture, or the enjoyment of hearing, reading, or re-telling them.

-Spanish Settlement.
 Early attempts by European explorers to settle the Grand Strand were disastrous.
 Spaniard Lucas Vasques de Allyon founded the first colony in North America here in 1526, but the settlement was ravaged by disease, and the inhabitants perished within a year.

-English Settlement & Colonial History.
 A new chapter in the area's history and lore was introduced after English colonists settled in the area.
 Suddenly, goods and supplies needed to be imported and exported across the ocean.
 By the 1700s, scores of pirates had taken to the high seas to intercept cargo vessels and make off with the goods.
 The South Carolina coastal waters were especially productive for pirates - and the coves and inlets along the Grand Strand provided great hiding places for these marauders.
 Pirates who became local legends include Edward Teach, called Blackbeard because of his coal-black beard, and Drunken Jack, who was left behind on an island with a huge stash of stolen rum - and was rumored to have died with a smile on his face.
 Meanwhile, English colonists formed Prince George Parish and laid out plans for Georgetown, the state's third oldest city, in 1730.
 Surrounded by rivers and marshlands, Georgetown became the center of America's colonial rice empire.

 Until the 1900s, the beaches of Horry County were virtually uninhabited due to the county's geographical inaccessibility and poor economy.
 Near the turn of the century, the Burroughs & Collins Company - a timber / turpentine firm with extensive beachfront holdings - began developing the Myrtle Beach area as a resort.
 In 1901, the company built the beach's first hotel, the Seaside Inn.
 At that time, oceanfront lots sold for $25, and buyers received an extra lot if they built a house valued at $500 or more.
 Previously known as Long Bay, Withers, or Withers Big Swamp, the fledgling beach community was simply called "New Town" - until the Horry Herald sponsored a contest to officially name the area.
 Mrs. F.E.
 Burroughs - wife of the founder of Burroughs & Collins - won with the name "Myrtle Beach," which she chose for the many wax myrtle trees growing wild along the shore.

-Further Development & Expansion.
 In the 1920s, a group of businessmen began building an upscale resort called Arcady, at the north end of the community.
 Arcady featured the present Pine Lakes International Country Club -- home of the Strand's first golf club and birthplace of the magazine Sports Illustrated -- as well as the legendary Ocean Forest Hotel.
 Several major developments took place along the Grand Strand during the 1930s and 1940s.
 In 1936 the Intracoastal Waterway was opened to pleasure boats and commercial shipping.
 During the 1940s, an Air Force base was established and used for training and coastal patrols during World War II.
 The base was closed in 1993.
 The Myrtle Beach Pavilion was built in 1949, and the historic band organ and carousel were installed in 1954.
 Myrtle Beach was incorporated in 1938 and became a city in 1957.

-Hurricane Hazel & Reconstruction.
 In 1954, Hurricane Hazel demolished buildings and trees along the Grand Strand, clearing the way for new hotels and homes.
 During the rebuilding phase of the 1960s, a golf boom began, with new courses being built each year.
 The number of golf courses along the Grand Strand now totals around 115.